JoyGitHubPlace/hex-Mode/readme.txt

-this is a hex manager
+this is a hex manager with lua, pathfinding is a unitypackage with examples